 Home Sleep Test Procedure

-When you visit our office, we will put on the sensors on your body and record your vital signs, such as oxygen saturation, heart rate, and breathing, for about 8 hours.
-We will ask you to wear them for one week before the test so that you can get adjusted to them.
+When you visit your doctor's office, the doctor will put on the sensors on your body and record your vital signs, such as oxygen saturation, heart rate, and breathing, for about 8 hours.
+The doctor will ask you to wear them for one week before the test so that you can get adjusted to them.

-During the test, we will ask you not to use any CPAP machine or other devices during your sleep.
-This way, we can get an accurate reading of your breathing during natural sleep.
+During the test, the doctor will ask you not to use any CPAP machine or other devices during your sleep.
+This way, they can get an accurate reading of your breathing during natural sleep.
 If you are taking a prescription or over-the-counter medication, please inform your doctor about it before starting the procedure.

-The data collected from the sensors is sent to our office by modem and stored in our computer system so that we can analyze it later.
-You can also watch the readings whenever you want using our computer system and printer.
+The data collected from the sensors is sent to the office by modem and stored in the the doctor's computer system so that the doctor can analyze it later.
+You can also watch the readings whenever you want using the doctor's computer system and printer.

 What Are the Results of Home Sleep Tests?

-The results of home sleep tests are similar to those obtained from regular overnight sleep studies done in our office.
+The results of home sleep tests are similar to those obtained from regular overnight sleep studies done.
 Home sleep tests work well for diagnosing obstructive sleep apnea and central sleep apnea.
 They also help identify other factors that can interfere with your sleep, such as periodic limb movement disorder, restless legs syndrome, and sleep-related breathing disorders like hypopnea and upper airway resistance syndrome.

 What Is Follow-Up After Home Sleep Test?

-After getting the results from the home sleep test, we will conduct another study to determine whether you need treatment for obstructive sleep apnea or not.
-We may also recommend additional tests if necessary, such as imaging studies or blood tests.
+After getting the results from the home sleep test, your doctor will conduct another study to determine whether you need treatment for obstructive sleep apnea or not.
+The doctor may also recommend additional tests if necessary, such as imaging studies or blood tests.

-We will discuss with you whether you want to start using continuous positive airway pressure (CPAP) therapy or not after getting the results of the home sleep study.
-If you think this therapy will benefit you, we will refer you to a physician who specializes in treating obstructive or central sleep apnea and who will help manage your condition with this therapy.
+The doctor will discuss with you whether you want to start using continuous positive airway pressure (CPAP) therapy or not after getting the results of the home sleep study.

 Lowery Smiles, located in Cary, NC, has expert dentists and the latest amenities for treatment.
 Call Dentist in Cary, NC at (919) 468-5501 and schedule an appointment.